-My heart was broken open the day my husband decided to enter hospice care, and I finally learned that love is the only thing that really matters.
-I wasn’t ready to be a widow and I’m having a hard time figuring out how to live as one.
-But I do know I want to live the rest of my life with love, gratitude, kindness and laughter.
+My heart was broken open the day my husband decided to enter hospice care, and I finally learned that love is the only thing that matters.
+“Ridiculouswoman” comes from the story of my shock, grief and temporary insanity in the face of my husband’s terminal diagnosis.
+I learned from losing Mike that I want to live the rest of my life with love, gratitude, kindness and laughter.
 Especially laughter, because we shared a lot of that.
-And I’m pretty good at making people laugh, sometimes even intentionally!
+And I’m pretty good at making people laugh, sometimes even intentionally.

 Hell with that.